JamesCWeber/BCG-X-Data-Science-Project-Part-1-Exploratory-Data-Analysis/README.md

 ```
 ![Data Distribtion of Forecast Data](Forecast_Data_Distribution.png)

 **The first 3 histograms show highly, positively skewed data.
-The last 4 histograms show multimodal distribution.** Multimodal distribution occurs when there are more than 1 peak in the distribution of data. **One explanation of for multimodal distribution is that there are muultiple groups in the data.** The peaks represent the mode (the most commonly occuring value) for each group. **Further research is recommended to determine what groups are located in the data containing multimodal distribution.**
+The last 4 histograms show multimodal distribution.** Multimodal distribution occurs when there are more than 1 peak in the distribution of data. **One explanation of for multimodal distribution is that there are multiple groups in the data.** The peaks represent the mode (the most commonly occuring value) for each group. **Further research is recommended to determine what groups are located in the data containing multimodal distribution.**

 ## Findings and Conclusion
 After conducting exploratory data analysis on PowerCo's client data, we have made the following discoveries: